James Noel Tetley: Second World War

 The brigade distinguished itself in support of the 1st Canadian Infantry Division in the assault on the Hitler Line in May 1944.
-The North Irish Horse lost 60% of its available tanks and suffered more casualties in men than any other day in its history, and later celebrated 23 May as its Regimental Day.
-At the request of the Canadian commander, the brigade adopted the Maple Leaf as an additional badge.
+The North Irish Horse lost 60% of its available tanks and suffered more casualties than on any other day in its history, and later celebrated 23 May as its Regimental Day.
+At the request of the Canadian commander, the brigade adopted the maple leaf as an additional badge.
 This badge is still worn by the successors of 51 RTR, the Leeds Detachment (Leeds Rifles), Imphal (PWO) Company, The East and West Riding Regiment.

-Later, it was 142 RAC of Tetley's brigade that effected the junction between the British Eighth Army and US Fifth Army at Valmontone on 3 June.
-Tetley led 25th Tank Brigade during the advance to Florence in July and August, and at the forcing of the Gothic Line and Rimini Line in August and September.
+Later, it was the 142nd RAC of Tetley's brigade that effected the junction between the British Eighth Army and US Fifth Army at Valmontone on 3 June.
+Tetley led the 25th Tank Brigade during the advance to Florence in July and August, and at the forcing of the Gothic Line and Rimini Line in August and September.
 He was awarded the Distinguished Service Order in October 1944.

-In late November the regiments of 25 Tank Brigade were withdrawn from the front line to rest and refit with specialist armoured vehicles.
-'No reason was seen why the rest should be extended to the enemy', and Tetley sent the tanks of his Brigade HQ Troop up to the line to bombard the enemy, firing their guns for the first time at the end of a long campaign.
+In late November the regiments of the 25th Tank Brigade were withdrawn from the front line to rest and refit with specialist armoured vehicles.
+'No reason was seen why the rest should be extended to the enemy', and Tetley sent the tanks of his brigade HQ troop up to the line to bombard the enemy, firing their guns for the first time at the end of a long campaign.
 As 25 Tank Brigade prepared to convert to an Armoured Assault Brigade of the Royal Engineers (RE), Tetley relinquished command of the brigade to an RE officer in December 1944 and returned to the United Kingdom.
 He was granted the rank of Honorary Colonel on 1 March 1945, and later was awarded the Territorial Decoration with four clasps.